Saturday Mar 7, from 11.30 am to 1.30 pm.

 Fee for 2 hours when booked online: £12.50 - Pay at the door (cash only): £15

 We can guarantee you a space if you book online.
 Terms And Conditions apply.

 Online booking transactions are executed by Paypal and we do not access or store your banking details.

-Concession for equity members, full-time students, low earners, the unwaged and imprology students who took a course with us in the past two months, excluding taster.
-Please bring proof.
+Concession for NHS, equity members, full-time students, low earners, the unwaged and imprology students who took a course with us in the past two months, excluding taster.
+Please supply proof if asked.

 If you've paid for a taster, you can get a full refund when booking a course with us.
 Simply bring proof and we will subtract the cost of the taster to your final payment for the course.

 If you don't enjoy your first class with us, contact us within 24 hours to get a full and unconditional refund.
 We also offer a partial refund if you book a cycle of classes, enjoy the first one but feel it's not for you.
 In which case, contact us within 24 hours, and we will only charge you for a taster, refunding the rest of your booking fee.

 Please give us notice at least 30 days before the start of your course, by email, stating your name, contact details and your course's reference.
 We will refund cancellations in full to the account initially charged, or transfer the booking onto another course of your choosing, at no extra cost.
 If you give us notice between 30 and 15 days before the start of your course, we will apply a £15 cancellations or rescheduling fee.
 No refund or rescheduling will be considered after this time limit or if you don't show up.